CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 9. Your dependency graph is your reliance graph

-### 10. Your Open Source Supply Chain is itself part of your dependency graph

 {: .align-right style="max-width: 38%; margin: 0 0 1em 2em !important;"}
 > [!TIP]
 > **What is a dependency graph?**